-Youth Justice Project is co-funded by the Government of Ireland and the European Social Fund as part of the ESF Programme for employability, Inclusion and Learning 2014-2020
+This project is co-funded by the Government of Ireland and the European Union

 Youth Action Ballina is a Garda Youth Diversion Project.
 The project known locally as YAB was established in Ballina in October 2000 and covers the geographical boundary of Ballina and it’s immediate hinderland.
-Funded by the Department of Justice, Equality and Law Reform / Irish Youth Justice Service and co-funded by the European Social Fund.
+Co-Funded by the government of Ireland & the European Union

 The project is a community-based, multi-agency crime prevention initiative which aims to help young people move away from behaving in a way that might get them or their friends into trouble with the law.
 The project can also help young people develop their sense of community and social skills through different activities.